theochem/horton/doc/user_molecularham.rst

 Molecular Hamiltonians
 ######################

 A molecular Hamiltonian is typically set up in three steps.
-First one loads a molecular geometry, or constructs the arrays with coordinates from scratch.
+First one loads or constructs a molecular geometry.
 Then one generates a Gaussian basis set for this molecule.
 Finally, all kinds of matrix elements can be computed with that basis to define a Hamiltonian.

 .. _setup-molgeometry: